Dental Distinction provides root canals in Chester Springs, PA for all ages.

 Does a root canal hurt?

 The pain from a root canal actually comes from the infection itself.
 The root canal procedure will provide relief from that pain and start the healing process.
-A root canal procedure feels similar to having a dental filling placed.
-Dr. Petkevis offers sedation dentistry options to patients to help them be more relaxed during their treatment.
+A root canal procedure feels similar to having a dental filling placed, so it is relatively painless.

 What if I don’t have the root canal treatment?